MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/set-up-cost-sales-rates-materials.md

 |Item B | **At cost**        | $100 |   | $100 | &nbsp;|
 |Item C | **Markup percentage**| $100| 10%  |  $110|

-To use the new pricing methods, turn on the feature **Enable material pricing methods** under Settings--> Parameters--> Feature control.
+To use the new pricing methods, turn on the feature **Enable material pricing methods** under Settings --> Parameters--> Feature control.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]